rh-mobb/aro-workshop-virtualevent/Lab1 - OpenShift Basics/OpenShiftBasics-readme.md

 ### Accessing OpenShift

-To retrieve the console URL run:
+To retrieve the console URL run: (this will be provided at the start of the lab)

 ```bash
 az aro show --name "${AZ_ARO}" --resource-group \